Coming Soon in Physics

 Yes.
 However, we may periodically make print versions (collections of articles) in a magazine style.

-Physics is, for the foreseeable future, open access, as are the underlying papers that are highlighted by Viewpoints, but not those articles cited in the Synopses or Trends articles.
+No, Physics is open access, as are the underlying papers that are highlighted by Viewpoints, but not those articles cited in the Focus, Synopses or Trends articles.
 To get to the free-to-read articles, you need to enter through the Physics site, rather than the APS journal home pages.

 What is the relationship between Physics and Physical Review Letters and the other Physical Review journals?